Dolores13/01_task_3_pipeline/README.md

 # 3 PHASE SECURITY SCANNING
 Snyck checks for security issues in the Maven dependencies.
 I only had to create a token in Snyk and save it as a GitHub secret.
 Ther results appear in GitHub under: Security > Code Scanning Alerts

+# 4 PHASE CONTAINERISATION: DOCKER
+I wrote a Dockerfile so the calculator can run inside a container, this was useful to learn how to package an application.
+I used the commands:
+  - docker build -t calculator-app docker run -p 9090:9090 cualculator-app